nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Locating applicants by name : `find`

-Finds scholarship applicants whose names contain any of the given keywords.
+Finds scholarship applicants whose names contain any of the given keywords

 Format: `find KEYWORD [MORE_KEYWORDS]`